 But when people suggest adoption workers should all be volunteers, they don’t understand the complications involved.
-There is nothing part-time about taking care of women in such a complicated place in their lives.
+There is nothing part-time about caring for women in such a complicated place in their lives.

-Our expectant mothers need to be supported in mental health appointments and continuing education appointments.
+Our expectant mothers need support with medical appointments, mental health appointments, and continuing education appointments.
 They travel to us when it’s convenient for them.
 Women give birth in the dark of night, and they need support.
 This all requires round-the-clock services from us.

 Our workers need a livable wage, too.
 We do not work with an uneducated labor force.
 Besides dealing with birth mothers, they must also: